alibaba/hooks/packages/hooks/src/useRequest/doc/refreshOnWindowFocus/refreshOnWindowFocus.en-US.md

 # RefreshOnWindowFocus

-By setting `options.refreshOnWindowFocus`, the request will be refresh when the browser is `refocus` and `revisible`.
+By setting `options.refreshOnWindowFocus`, the request will be refreshed when the browser is `refocus` and `revisible`.

 ```tsx | pure
 const { data } = useRequest(getUsername, {